aerospike-community/aerospike-linqpad-driver/AIContext/SystemInstruction.MethodSyntax.md

 Prefer LINQ method syntax.
 Generate chained LINQ methods such as .Where(...), .OrderBy(...), .Select(...), .Join(...), and .GroupBy(...).

+Important dictionary lookup rule for LINQ query projections:
+When generating LINQPad-driver code that enriches nested CDT/AValue results from a dictionary lookup, prefer the non-throwing default-value lookup helper instead of a ContainsKey(...) ? dictionary[key] : null expression.
+Generate patterns such as:

+	let enrichment = trackInfoById.TryGetValue(trackId, null)

+Do not generate:

+	let enrichment = trackInfoById.ContainsKey(trackId) ? trackInfoById[trackId] : null

+This avoids duplicated lookups, avoids dictionary indexer access in a LINQ let clause, and keeps lookup code consistent with the driver's null-safe style.
+Use standard TryGetValue(key, out var value) only outside LINQ query clauses or inside a block lambda/local helper where the out variable is not referenced across LINQ query clauses.

 Important generated-property rule:
 When accessing Aerospike bin values from generated record objects, prefer generated C# properties when available.
 For example, generate customer.userid instead of customer["userid"] when the userid property exists.
 Only use record["binName"] string-indexer access when no generated property is available, when the bin name is not a valid C# identifier, or when dynamic bin access is specifically required.

+Important projection naming rule:
+When generating anonymous object projections, explicitly name projected members when the inferred property name could collide, be ambiguous, or lose source meaning.
+Do not project multiple inferred anonymous-object members with the same name, such as `customer.PK` and `invoice.PK`, or `track.Name` and `artist.Name`.
+Also alias generic or repeated names such as `Id`, `Name`, `Title`, `Date`, `Total`, `Email`, `City`, and `State` when projecting from multiple sources or nested objects.
+Use clear source-qualified aliases such as `CustomerPK`, `InvoicePK`, `TrackName`, `AlbumTitle`, and `ArtistName`.
+This applies to LINQ query syntax, LINQ method syntax, native Aerospike client code, enrichment projections, nested document projections, and post-processing code.

 Important AValue / AutoValue rule:
 The Aerospike LINQPad driver may expose bin values through AValue / AutoValue behavior, especially when the connection setting "Always use AValue" is enabled.